nimobeeren/dressme/api/README.md

 ## Installation

-Install the [uv](https://docs.astral.sh/uv/getting-started/installation/) package manager.
+1. Install the [uv](https://docs.astral.sh/uv/getting-started/installation/) package manager.

+2. Make a copy of `.env.example` named `.env` and fill in the missing environment variables.

+See `src/dressme/settings.py` for more information about the environment variables.

 ## Development